convisoappsec/conviso-docs/docs/cli/security-gate.md

 ---
 id: security-gate
-title: Security Gate
+title: CI/CD Pipeline Security Control with Security Gate
-sidebar_label: Security Gate
+sidebar_label: CI/CD Pipeline Security Control with Security Gate
 ---

+## Introduction
+With Conviso CLI's **Security Gate** feature you can define vulnerability policies, such as the number of vulnerabilities by severity and sources, and automatically block your CI/CD pipeline if these policies are not complied, ensuring that your code is secure from potential threats.

+### Prerequisites
+To successfully run this command [authenticate](/cli/installation#authentication) your machine and set the project key with ```export FLOW_PROJECT_CODE='your-project-code'```.
+The "Project Code" is found on the specific project page.

-## Overview
+## Usage

-Imagine that you want to validate your opened vulnerabilities for a specific project and block your [CI/CD] pipeline depending on pre-defined vulnerability policies.
-The Security Gate feature helps you with that by letting you define policies such as:
-- Vulnerability Quantity by severity (Low, Medium, High, Critical)
-- Vulnerability sources (For example, external integrations such as Checkmarx or Qualys, and also [Conviso Platform] scanners)

-## How does it work?
+To use this feature, follow these steps:

+### 1. Defining vulnerability policies

 First, you need to define the policies for the specific project.
+This CLI feature helps you with that, allowing you to define policies such as:

+- Vulnerability quantity by severity (Low, Medium, High, Critical)

+- Vulnerability sources (for example, external integrations such as Checkmarx or Qualys, and also Conviso Platform scanners)

+**Note:** It's important to highlight that the definition of vulnerability policies must be defined in the vulnerability management process, considering risk appetite, team maturity and other factors.

+### 2. Creating the Security Gate rules in the YAML file
+The policy file structure is based on YAML format and can be defined with rules.

-Let us define for this example that a [CI/CD] pipeline needs to be blocked when there is more than 5 high severity vulnerabilities.
+For example, you can define a policy that will block your CI/CD pipeline if there are more than 5 high severity vulnerabilities from any scanners:
-If the policy that was defined is true and the asset in fact has more than 5 high severity vulnerabilities, then the Security Gate feature will break the job execution of the pipeline indicating the cause with the details of why it did not pass through.

-## Policy File Structure

-For the previous example it can be used the following policy rules:

 ```yml
 rules: